danchristian/deephouse/README.md

 Step 2: Profit.

-## Initial Idea
+## First Attmept
 The homepage will be a collection of items pulled from my SoundCloud and Instagram accounts, using their respective APIs.

-For each SoundCloud post, create a static page, pull in track listing and exploit SEO.
+- Pull tracks from a given playlist from SoundCloud
+- Pull media from Instagram account
+- Spit out posts into homepage

-## Pipeline
+## Future Improvements

 - Replace native audio/video elements with custom UI through the HTML5 API

-- Create way to add static page per SoundCloud entry.
+- For each SoundCloud entry, create a static page, pull in track listing and exploit SEO.
 Ideally automated; worst case scenario a Jekyll type setup with one entry input of #ID.
-Look into automation through pulling the RSS feed.
+Look into automation through RSS feed.
 - Sort homepage items by date or random
 - Extend SoundCloud/Instagram API integration to post ‘likes’ back to accounts.
 - Possibly look at wrapping project up in React to make above items easier and future work easier.
 - Register Instagram app to avoid sandbox rate limit.